 This last inequality gives the desired order for the variance of $f(N)$, i.e., $\var f(N)=\Theta(n)$, and it remains to find a way to represent $LC_n$ as $f(N)$, where $f$ is a function which typically increases linearly.

-This is done as follows: let $X(\l)$ denote a string of length $n$ whose distribution is the distribution of $X$ conditional on the number of long blocks to be $\l$:
+This is done as follows: let $X(\l)$ denote a string of length $n$ whose distribution is the distribution of $X$ conditioned on the number of long blocks to be $\l$:

 where $\call$ stands for the law of the corresponding random variables.
 The strings $X(\l)$ are all taken independent of $Y$ and of $N$.
 We first simulate $X(m)$.
-For this, $X(m)$ is a string of length $n$ with long blocks in every interval $J_i$ for $i=1,2,\ldots,m$ and iid outside those intervals.
-Hence $X(m)$ is the string ``with maximum number of long blocks inserted."
-Then we obtain $X(m-1)$ by choosing in $X(m)$ one long block at random and turning it into iid and proceeding by induction, once $X(\l)$ is defined we obtain $X(\l-1)$ by choosing one long block in $X(\l)$ at random and turning it into iid.
-Again, all long blocks have same probability to get chosen.
+For this, $X(m)$ is a string of length $n$ with long blocks in every interval $J_i$, for $i=1,2,\ldots,m$ and iid outside those intervals.
+Hence $X(m)$ is the string ``with the maximum number of long blocks inserted".
+Then, we obtain $X(m-1)$ by choosing in $X(m)$ one long block uniformly at random and turning it into iid and proceeding by induction, once $X(\l)$ is defined we obtain $X(\l-1)$ by choosing uniformly at random one long block in $X(\l)$ and turning it into iid.
 (We consider only the artificially inserted long blocks, and not blocks in the iid part which might be long by chance.)
 Next, let

-It is easy to notice that, with this construction, $X(\l)$ has the same distribution as $X$ conditional on $N=\l$ and therefore that $X(N)$ has the same distribution as $X$.
+It is easy to see that, with this construction, $X(\l)$ has the same distribution as $X$ conditional on $N=\l$ and therefore that $X(N)$ has the same distribution as $X$.
 So $LC_n$ has the same distribution as $LC_n(N)$ and

-Take now $f: \l\mapsto LC_n(\l)$.
-Note that by condition \eqref{bias}, $\l\mapsto LC_n(\l)$ behaves like a biased random walk path which insures that the function $LC_n(\cdot)$ tends to increase linearly.
+Now take $f: \l\mapsto LC_n(\l)$.
+Note that by \eqref{bias}, $\l\mapsto LC_n(\l)$ behaves like a biased random walk path which insures that the function $LC_n(\cdot)$ tends to increase linearly.
 Clearly, $\l\mapsto LC_n(\l)$ is typically not going to increase at every step but rather on a $\log n$ scale.
-This is enough to get an inequality like \eqref{VAFf}, by extending techniques as in \cite{BM}. \end{proof}
+This is enough to get an inequality like \eqref{VAFf}, by extending techniques developed in \cite{BM}, \cite{B}, or \cite{VARTheta}. \end{proof}